itzaks/airtable-i18n/readme.md

 -t, --base <baseid> - ID of the airtable base
--d, --directory <directory> - Output directory of translations - OPTIONAL - Default: the same directory -b, --beautify - Whether to beautify the generated language files -f, --format - Format used to output the translations to -e, --env <path> - relative path to .env file - OPTIONAL - Default: the same directory -i, --index - provide flag to create an index.js file with all the exports
+-d, --directory <directory> - Output directory of translations - OPTIONAL - Default: the same directory -b, --beautify - Whether to beautify the generated language files -e, --env <path> - relative path to .env file - OPTIONAL - Default: the same directory
 ```

 By default the command will search for an .env file in the same directory.